That famous hunting author, Peter Hathaway Capstick, to whom we in the African hunting industry all owe so very much, wrote the following:

 Not all Professional Hunters are equal and you need to consider whether your own hunting desires will mesh with those of your Professional hunter.
 I, for example, believe there's a lot more to an African hunting safari, than just going out to hunt and kill.
 I have a deep and abiding interest in the bush around me and the smaller inhabitants of that bush.
 If you hunt with me, unless you tell me to shut up, I'll spend some of our time talking to you about the trees and bush around us.
 I'll rattle on about medicinal qualities, scientific names and uses of trees and grasses etc. I'll talk to you about birds and small mammals, I'll also point out animal behaviour patterns and my interpretation of them etc. More than one client has told me I'm really a frustrated teacher.

 Professional Hunters vary enormously in age, experience, attitude and pretty much anything and everything else you can possibly think of.
-A more diverse bunch of guys and girls, you'd probably never meet.
-Because of this, it's advisable to try to choose a Professional Hunter that matches your preferences.
+It's always advisable to try to choose a Professional Hunter that matches your preferences.
 Although a good PH will watch his client to see how he's coping with the longer marches and unaccustomed exercise, a super fit young PH that is in the habit if running up mountains on a daily basis may not always be the ideal match to a 55 year old client with a waistline problem.

 Professional Hunters are no more free of moods than you are, and you need to remember that they work incredibly hard and have not only, to conduct your hunt, but they also need to supervise the entire hunting operation as well.
 So it's a good idea to try to give them a bit of personal time and not expect them to entertain you 24 hours a day.